 By the end of 12 months, your baby should be ready to eat a wide variety of family food.

-- Cows milk is a poor source of iron and is never a substitute for breast milk or formula for babies under 12 months.
-Continue breastfeeding or using infant formula until your baby is at least one year old.
+- Cow’s milk is a poor source of iron and is never a substitute for breast milk or formula for babies under 12 months.

-- Cows milk may be included from about eight months in small amounts as custard or yoghurt or on cereal.
+- Cow’s milk may be included from about 8 months in small amounts as custard, yoghurt or on cereal.

-- Milk should not be the main drink until after one year of age or until a range of food is eaten each day, including meat or meat alternatives.
+- Milk should not be the main drink until after 1 year of age or until a range of food is eaten each day.

 Some foods are not suitable for babies under 12 months.
 These include:

-- Whole nuts – should be avoided due to the risk of choking.
+- Whole nuts and hard uncooked vegetables – should be avoided due to the risk of choking.

-- Reduced fat milk – is not suitable for children under two.
+- Reduced fat milk – is not suitable for children under 2.